Watch Rangers Manager, Bird Whisperer Jeff Banister Carry Pigeon Off Field

 Now, that’s the type of leadership you like to see in a manager.

-The clearly-inspired Rangers went on to beat the Angels 5-3, while Banister might want to consider a future in animal care.
+The clearly inspired Rangers went on to beat the Angels 5-3, while we’re left wondering if Banister is related to a certain “Home Alone” character.

 Thumbnail photo via Richard Mackson/USA TODAY Sports Images